 When I saw 180° Rule at TIFF, I knew I had to get in touch with writer-director Farnoosh Samadi and pick her brain about what I’d just watched.
 The film is a meticulously-crafted drama that devolves into a psychological thriller when tragedy strikes partway through.
 It’s a provocative film, and it’s already polarising critics, but I admire its boldness.
 I appreciated the film even more after I saw Michel Franco’s New Order at the festival, a film that tries to be provocative by showing grizzly violence, but only comes off as excessive and insulting.
 Take note, Franco: the complex and harrowing moral choices the protagonist in 180° Rule faces are far more provocative than any of the violence in New Order.

 Samadi also co-wrote one of the best short films of the year, Exam, and like that film, 180° Rule is a story of a woman in Iran who suffers under the ever-increasing weight of a dangerous secret.
 “When I decided to make my first feature film, I thought of making a trilogy about lies, secrets, and their consequences in the lives of the people.”
 Samadi wrote to me over email.
 “This is the main idea of my short films, too, and it’s such an important concept to me.”
 In addition to her three shorts — The Silence (2016), Gaze (2017), and The Role (2018) — Samadi has co-written several films with acclaimed Iranian director Ali Asgari, including the feature film Disappearance (2017).
-Their latest collaboration, the short film Witness, is currently streaming for free at the London Film Festival, where 180° Rule is also playing virtually.
+Their latest collaboration, the short film Witness, screened alongside 180° Rule at the London Film Festival.

 In 180° Rule, (which was loosely based on a true story that happened to a friend of hers), we follow school teacher Sara (Sahar Dolatshahi) leading up to and in the wake of a fateful decision: she chooses to defy her husband when he forbids her from going to a family member’s wedding.
 He was going to accompany Sara and their young daughter on the car journey to the wedding, which would take them out of Tehran and into the countryside.
 But when a work engagement comes up that clashes with the trip, he decides that if he isn’t going, then nobody is.
 Dolatshahi plays Sara as a woman who’s weary of patriarchal society but strong-willed all the same; it’s no surprise that she doesn’t take no for an answer.
 Instead, Sara says goodbye to her husband at the airport, and then drives to the wedding with her daughter, her husband none the wiser.